-The day care, which opened its doors in August 2018, looks forward to accommodate more homeless children from street families, and the vulnerable in order to enhance the health of these children, safety and protection.
-The initiative enhances the efforts of breaking the street families cycle, with the mothers being as leading ambassadors.
+Upendo daycare opened its doors in August 2018, it has since grown significantly and looks forward to accommodating more homeless children from street families, and the vulnerable in order to enhance the health, safety and protection of these children.
+The initiative enhances the efforts of breaking the street families cycle, with the mothers as leading ambassadors.

 The increase in homelessness and street families is alarming.

-This leads to insecurity in Africa, in return the youth and children involved directly or indirectly go through challenges that threaten their lives through hunger, exposure to drugs, human trafficking, sexual abuse.
+This leads to insecurity in Africa, in return the youth and children involved directly or indirectly go through challenges that threaten their lives through hunger, exposure to drugs, radicalization, human trafficking and sexual abuse.

 Dealing with Covid-19